jonathan-warkentine/Just-Another-Text-Editor/README.md

 ![IndexedDB](./assets/images/indexedDB-screenshot.png)

 Taking full advantage of its offline functionality, this PWA can be installed onto a user's browser/homescreen for offline/local use.
 Notice the presence of the installed PWA in the browsers available apps, the opening of the PWA standalone window, and the continued data persistence of user input.
+Notice also that the 'install' button disappears upon installation.

 ![Install Demo](./assets/images/install-demo.gif)